Vijayawada: Language and religion

 The predominant language spoken by the city residents is Telugu.
 In the 2011 census, the total number of language speakers in the city (including the outgrowths) were 1,143,232.
 Telugu is spoken by 1,022,376 speakers, followed by 90,876 Urdu.
-A significant minority speak Hindi, Tamil, Odia, Gujarati, Marathi and Malayalam.
+A small minority speak Hindi, Tamil, Odia, Gujarati, Marathi and Malayalam.
 In the same census, the total religious population in the city (including the outgrowths) was 1,143,232.
 It constituted 973,612 Hindus (85.16%), 104,206 Muslims (9.12%), 41,557 Christians (3.64%), 5,722 Jains (0.50%) and 18,135 (1.59%) did not state any religion.

 Governance

 Civic administration

 Vijayawada Municipal Corporation is the civic governing body of the city and was the first ISO 9001 certified urban local body in the country.

 It was constituted on 1 April 1888 and was upgraded to selection grade municipality in 1960, and, to the corporation in 1981.
 The jurisdictional area of the corporation is spread over an area of 230 km2 with 64 wards.
-The present Municipal Commissioner of the city is Sri V. Prasanna Venkatesh, IAS and the present Mayor is Rayana Bhagya Lakshmi.
+The present Municipal Commissioner of the city is Sri Dhyanachandra H M, IAS and the present Mayor is Rayana Bhagya Lakshmi.
 Vijayawada is the headquarters of Andhra Pradesh Capital Region Development Authority.

 As per the G.O.
 104 (dated:23-03-2017), the state government had declared Vijayawada Municipal Corporation and its contiguous areas as a metropolitan area of Vijayawada.
 Its jurisdiction is spread over an area of 230 km2 and has an estimated population of 18 lakhs.
 The metropolitan area covers Vijayawada municipal corporation and merged villages of Ambapuram, Buddavaram, Done Atkuru, Enikepadu, Ganguru, Gannavaram, Gollapudi, Gudavalli, Jakkampudi, Kanuru, Kesarapalle, Nidamanuru, Nunna, Pathapadu, Penamaluru, Phiryadi Nainavaram, Poranki, Prasadampadu, Ramavarappadu, Tadigadapa, Kankipadu, Vuyyuru, Katuru, Bollapadu, Mudunuru and Yanamalakuduru.
 The urban agglomeration spread in Guntur district covers Tadepalle Municipality and its outgrowth of Undavalli; Mangalagiri Municipality and its outgrowths of Navuluru and Atmakur.